 DATA STUDIO

-With Google Data Studio you can drag and drop charts, images and visualizations on the stage.
+With Google Data Studio, you can drag and drop charts, images and visualizations on the stage.
 It turns your data into informative dashboards and reports which are easy to read and share.

 CONCLUSION

-In this article you have learned how to work with various Google Cloud services.
+In this article, you have learned how to work with various Google Cloud services.
 Machine Learning APIs like the Natural Language API and Translation API to understand the data, BigQuery to analyze the data and Data Studio to visualize the data in nice charts.

-Instead of running the Node.js app on your laptop, you could spin off a new virtual machine in GCP, by using Cloud Launcher.
+Instead of running the Node.js app on your laptop, you could spin off a new virtual machine in GCP by using Cloud Launcher.

 THE COSTS

-In this screen, you can select the project and your quota. – You can get emails once you get closer to your quota.
+On this screen, you can select the project and your quota. – You can get emails once you get closer to your quota.

-Thank you for reading, if you have questions or comments you can make them below.
+Thank you for reading, if you have questions or comments, you can make them below.